<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=351166518341071&amp;ev=PageView&amp;noscript=1">

 April 27th, 2022 | 6 min. read

 CSI Accounting & Payroll has talked to thousands of small business clients over the past several decades.
-When new clients express their concerns with their prior accounting firms, they're usually mentioning communication issues - and the surprises, confusion, and frustration that they cause.
+When new clients express their concerns with their prior accounting firms, they usually mention communication issues (and the surprises, confusion, and frustration that they cause).

 Small business owners who want to know more about how to change accounting firms asked us:

 Business owners change accountants for various reasons - poor communication, lack of performance, and failure to provide business advice.
-If you’re wondering about making the switch but you're still a bit hesitant, check out overcoming the common fears we hear about switching.
+If you’re wondering about making the switch but you're still a bit hesitant, read about overcoming the common fears we hear about switching.

-Contrary to popular belief, changing accounting firms for your small business does not have to be difficult, time-consuming, or awkward.
-With the right approach, it can be easy; so don’t compound any issues by delaying the process!
-Many of CSI's clients find a sense of relief after the change has been made and express the feeling that they should have made the commitment sooner.
+Changing accounting firms doesn't have to be difficult, time-consuming, or awkward.
+It's easy with the right approach, so don’t put it off!
+Many of our clients feel relief after the change and express that they should have switched sooner.

-Remember, there isn’t a perfect time to switch accounting firms, but if you’re already thinking about making a change, it’s probably a good indication that you should trust your instincts.
+Remember, there isn’t a perfect time to switch accounting firms, but if you’re already thinking about making a change, you should trust your instincts.

 3 Steps to Change Accounting Firms

-The process for changing accounting firms is actually rather simple.
+The process for changing accounting firms is simple.
 Before you set out on a search for a new accounting firm, list the reasons why you’re disappointed with your current accounting firm.
-Use this list throughout the process to remind yourself of the reasons why you need to switch.
+Use this list to remind yourself why you need to switch.

 1. Find a New Accounting Firm

-Nobody is going to burn a bridge if they don't know where they're going next!
+Nobody will burn a bridge if they don't know where they're going next.
 To help you separate the quality accounting firms from the ones that under-deliver, here’s a list of characteristics to look for:

-- Strong communication skills.
+• Strong communication skills.
 You should be able to contact your accountant as much as you need for no additional fee.
 Many firms charge by the minute for asking questions, but quality ones know that allowing questions now means fewer things to fix later.
-The best way to evaluate a new accounting firm is to schedule a consultation to see if the match is right, and most firms offer this for free and with no obligation.

-- Experience working with businesses in your industry.
-Ask potential accountants about their experiences with clients in your specific industry.
-Top-notch accounting services also provide proactive, industry-related business advice, which requires a deep understanding of what makes your business tick.
+• Experience working with your industry.
+Top-notch accounting services provide proactive, industry-related business advice, which requires a deep understanding of what makes your business tick.

-- Relevant credentials.
-You can't put a price tag on expertise.
+• Relevant credentials.
 Look for accountants who are Enrolled Agents (specialized in tax issues) or Certified Public Accountants (well-rounded accounting knowledge).
-Some accounting firms don't invest in continued education for their accountants, while others will regularly attend conferences and stay on top of tax laws and strategies.
+Some accounting firms don't invest in continued education, while others will regularly attend conferences and stay on top of tax laws and strategies.

-- Consistent reviews from other small business owners.
-Spend some time researching before you make the change.
+• Consistent reviews from other small business owners.
 With so many fraudulent reviews out there these days, be sure to look for authentic ones: ones that are linked to real profiles, mention specific details or their business's name, and are posted consistently over time or after events like tax season, as opposed to reviews that seem to come in bulk out of nowhere.

 2. Inform Your Current Accounting Firm

-While you can have this conversation on your own, your new accounting firm may be willing to assist you in this process to:
+You can do this yourself, or your new accounting firm may be willing to assist you in this process to:

 In many cases, this step becomes a roadblock for business owners thinking about making a change.
 Don’t let potential awkwardness stunt the growth of your business.